Company secretarial services that keep you off the strike-off register

 Companies House identity verification (IDV)

 Identity verification became a legal requirement from 18 November 2025, with a 12-month transition window closing in mid-November 2026.
 Every director and person with significant control must verify before your next confirmation statement.
-We guide you through GOV.UK One Login verification, explain how Authorised Corporate Service Provider (ACSP) routes work, and make sure no one on your register triggers an offence by missing their due date.
+We guide you through GOV.UK One Login verification, after which each director receives a personal code.
+As an Authorised Corporate Service Provider (ACSP) supervised for anti-money-laundering, we can verify identities and confirm each check to Companies House with a verification statement, so no one on your register triggers an offence by missing their due date.

 • 03